MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_follow_mob.md

 # Entity Documentation - minecraft:behavior.follow_mob

-`minecraft:behavior.follow_mob` allows an entity to follow and gather around other mobs of the same type.
+`minecraft:behavior.follow_mob` compels an entity to follow and gather around other mobs of the same type.

 ## Parameters